-Chelsea Ward McIntosh, MS, CCRP is a research project manager overseeing research on teen and novice drivers at Children's Hospital of Philadelphia's Center for Injury Research and Prevention.
+Chelsea Ward McIntosh, MS, CCRP is a Research Project Manager and Driver Rehabilitation Specialist overseeing research on teen and novice drivers at Children's Hospital of Philadelphia's Center for Injury Research and Prevention.

-Chelsea Ward McIntosh, MS, CCRP is currently working with the Neuroscience of Driving Program team at Children's Hospital of Philadelphia on projects that include developing a normative dataset of new drivers’ performance on a virtual driving test, exploring the neural bases of driving behavior using cutting-edge neuroimaging techniques, and investigating the roles of brain development and injury recovery on driving performance.
+Chelsea Ward McIntosh, MS, CCRP is currently working with the Minds Matter Concussion Program team at Children's Hospital of Philadelphia investigating the impact of concussion and injury recovery of driving performance in teens.
+She previously worked with the Neuroscience of Driving Program team on projects that include developing a normative dataset of new drivers’ performance on a virtual driving test, exploring the neural bases of driving behavior using cutting-edge neuroimaging techniques, and investigating the roles of brain development and injury recovery on driving performance.

-Chelsea is also interested in the impact of clinical conditions on the learning-to-drive and returning-to-drive processes, such as epilepsy and concussion, the development of interventions to increase driver safety, and advocacy for policies to increase safe community mobility.
+Chelsea is also interested in the impact of clinical conditions, such as epilepsy and autism, on the learning-to-drive and returning-to-drive processes, the development of interventions to increase driver safety, and advocacy for policies to increase safe community mobility.

 BS, Neumann University (Psychology), 2008

 MS, Rivier University (Experimental Psychology), 2011

 Certificate in Driver Rehabilitation Therapy, University of Florida, 2022

 Research Project Manager, Center for Injury Research and Prevention, Children's Hospital of Philadelphia

 Certified Clinical Research Professional (CCRP), Society of Clinical Research Associates (SOCRA)

 Member, Society of Clinical Research Associates (SOCRA)